Dog Hiking Gear List

 Why you need it:

 This is the newest addition to my dog packing essentials, and one of my favorite tools.
-On a recent trip on the TRT our dogs were getting sap everywhere and had lots of things sticking to them and their paw pads.
+On a recent trip on the Tahoe Rim Trail, our dogs were getting sap everywhere and had lots of things sticking to them and their paw pads.
 I found that olive oil is excellent for removing this sap and just a few drops can work to get the sticky out.
 We started implementing hourly paw checks to inspect for sap and potential injuries.
 In addition to being useful for removing sap, you can also use it for your dinner.

 You already have your favorite olive oil in your kitchen but don’t need to carry a giant glass jar out on the trail.
 These little containers from Garage Grown Gear are perfect for portioning out some oil for your trip.
 You can also use them for hot sauce.